The Sage and Scribe of Modern Israel

 Ruth Wisse’s writing in Mosaic is made possible by the generosity of Robert L. Friedman.

-More about: Arts & Culture, Haim Sabato, Israel & Zionism, Literature, Modern Hebrew literature, The Dawning of the Day
+More about: Arts & Culture, Haim Sabato, Israel & Zionism, Literature, Modern Hebrew literature, new-registrations, The Dawning of the Day